t-redactyl/blog/content/2015-11-18-reddit-api-part-1.md

 This post is the first of a 3-part tutorial on extracting and analysing data from reddit.
 It is aimed at people completely new to working with JSON-encoded data.
 The parts are:
 1. **Setting up the environment.** This week's post will explain how to set up your environment with all the required packages in a way that lends itself to completely reproducible research.
-2. **Extracting the data.** Next week, I will cover how to pull JSON-encoded data from reddit (using /r/relationships as my example) and put in into a `pandas DataFrame` for analysis.
+2. **Extracting the data.** Next week, I will cover how to pull JSON-encoded data from reddit (using /r/relationships as my example) and put it into a `pandas DataFrame` for analysis.
 3. **Cleaning and analysing the data.** I will end in two weeks by demonstrating some further data cleaning and basic analysis in `pandas` and plotting in `matplotlib`.

 Enough with the introduction, let's move onto setting up our environment!